 8.1.1 Numeric Data Types

-Numeric data types comprises numbers that can be calculated arithmetically using standard operators such as addition, subtraction, multiplication, division and more.
-Examples of numeric data types are examination marks, height, body weight, number of customers, stock price, price of goods, bills, bus fares and more.
+Numeric data types comprise numbers that can be calculated arithmetically using standard operators such as addition, subtraction, multiplication, division and more.
+Examples of numeric data types are examination marks, height, body weight, the number of customers, stock price, price of goods, bills, bus fares and more.
 In Visual Basic 2013, numeric data are divided into seven types based on the range of values they can store.
-Calculations that only involve round figures that do not need high precision can use Integer or Long integer .
+Calculations that only involve round figures that do not need high precision can use Integer or Long integer.
 On the other hand, high precision calculation requires the use Single and Double precision data types, they are also called floating point numbers.
-For currency calculation , you use the currency data types. if even more precision is required to perform calculations , you can use the decimal data types.
+For currency calculation, you use the currency data types. if even more precision is required to perform calculations, you can use the decimal data types.
 These data types are summarized in Table 8.1

 Table 8.1: Numeric Data Types